 Amongst all the many ways the current enforced Lockdown is affecting people, the impact on Fertility treatment and the infertile community is an especially painful and misunderstood experience.

-Infertility defined by the World health organisation as a disease of the reproductive system currently affect one in six couples and UK wide amounts to 54000 treatment cycles per year
+Infertility, defined by the World health organisation as a disease of the reproductive system, currently affects one in six couples and UK wide amounts to 54000 treatment cycles per year

 It is a condition that does not differentiate in terms of class or background, affects men and women equally and yet so often is dismissed as merely a “lifestyle issue “by the media and the rest of society.